 Director of the Institute for the Study of Politics

-Jeffrey Friedman, a Visiting Scholar in the University of California, Berkeley’s Department of Political Science, is the founding Director of the Niskanen Center’s Institute for the Study of Politics.
+Jeffrey Friedman, a Visiting Scholar in the University of California, Berkeley’s Department of Political Science, is a Vice President of the Niskanan Center and the founding Director of Niskanen’s Institute for the Study of Politics.
 A specialist in the theory of technocracy and of mass democracy, Friedman has taught political theory at Barnard College, Dartmouth College, Harvard University, and Yale University.
-He received a Ph.D. in political science from Yale and an M.A. in history from Berkeley.
+He received an M.A. and Ph.D. in political science from Yale and an M.A. in history from Berkeley.
 He is also the founder and editor of Critical Review, a political theory and political science journal that is in its 29th year of publication.
 Friedman’s 2011 coauthored volume, Engineering the Financial Crisis: Systemic Risk and the Failure of Regulation (University of Pennsylvania Press), was named by the American Library Association as one of the 25 best scholarly books of the year.
-He is also the editor or co-editor of Societal Complexity: System Effects and the Problem of Prediction (Routledge); Political Knowledge (Routledge); Rethinking the Rhetorical Presidency (Routledge); The Nature of Belief Systems Reconsidered (Routledge); What Caused the Financial Crisis (University of Pennsylvania Press); and The Rational Choice Controversy: Economic Models of Politics Reconsidered (Yale University Press).
-His manuscript on populist and elitist forms of technocracy is under review at Oxford University Press.
+He is also the editor or co-editor of What Caused the Financial Crisis (University of Pennsylvania Press); The Rational Choice Controversy: Economic Models of Politics Reconsidered (Yale University Press); Societal Complexity: System Effects and the Problem of Prediction (Routledge); Political Knowledge (Routledge); Rethinking the Rhetorical Presidency (Routledge); and The Nature of Belief Systems Reconsidered (Routledge).
+In the summer of 2018, his new book, No Exit: An Epistemological Critique of Technocracy, will be published by Oxford University Press.